Skip to content

 Pro-Rata Share Error

-A pro-rata share error is a miscalculation in the fraction used to allocate common area expenses to a tenant.
+A pro-rata share error is a miscalculation in the fraction used to allocate common area expenses to a specific tenant.
 The pro-rata share is typically the tenant's rentable square footage divided by the total rentable square footage of the building or applicable CAM pool.
-Errors arise from using the wrong denominator (e.g., excluding vacant space from the pool), incorrect numerator (wrong square footage for the tenant's space), or misapplication of custom allocation provisions in the lease.
+Because this fraction is applied as a multiplier to every single line item in the CAM reconciliation, even a small error in the denominator or numerator produces an overcharge that compounds across the entire bill.
+Errors arise from using the wrong denominator by excluding vacant space from the pool, an incorrect numerator from a faulty measurement of the tenant's space, or misapplication of custom allocation provisions written into the lease.
+CAMAudit's pro-rata share detection rule extracts the lease-defined components of the fraction and compares them against what the landlord actually applied in the reconciliation, then calculates the dollar overcharge produced by any discrepancy.

 Key Takeaway